-Add a child to your family
+Adding a child to your Microsoft family

-Set limits for your child
+Setting limits for your child

-Monitor your child's device activity
+Monitoring your child's device activity

-When you add a child to your family, you can help make sure they're staying safe while they use the PC while still giving them the freedom to explore.
-You can make sure that adult websites are blocked, or specify just which sites you want your kids to see.
+When you add a child to your Microsoft family, you can help make sure they're staying safe while they use the PC while still giving them the freedom to explore.
+You can make sure that adult websites are blocked or specify which sites you want your kids to see.
 You can also make sure they can only use apps and games that are appropriate for their age, and you can set screen time limits to make sure they're not spending too much time in the virtual world.

-Kids can ask your permission to keep browsing when their time is up, or to see or download anything that's blocked—together, you can decide the level of restriction that's right for them.
+Kids can ask your permission to keep browsing when their time is up, or to see or download anything that's blocked – together, you can decide the level of restriction that's right for them.

 You can set and manage all these limits on account.microsoft.com/family.
-Sign in with your Microsoft account, select the name of the child whose settings you want to change, and follow the instructions from there.
+Sign in with your Microsoft account, select the name of the child whose settings you want to change and follow the instructions from there.